spattisson/zaproxy/DevelopingOWASPZAPonKaliLinuxusingEclipseLuna.md

 This page documents  how to set up a Kali Linux instance to develop OWASP ZAP, using Eclipse Luna.

 Note: while the process documented here technically works, it is not in line with the Git process flow documented here: https://github.com/zaproxy/zaproxy/wiki/HowToBuildZapWithIntellij.
 That process assumes that you first "Fork" the required projects in Github, before setting up your IDE to point to your forked repo.
-Once you've committed your changes back to your forked repo as usual (the changes shoudl be committed as part of a branch), use a PULL request in GitHub to request that the change is pulled back from the forked repo into the "origin" zaproxy repo.
+Once you've committed your changes back to your forked repo as usual (the changes should be committed as part of a branch), use a PULL request in GitHub to request that the change is pulled back from the forked repo into the "origin" zaproxy repo.

 # Requirements